 It comes at a time when great progress has already been achieved.
 Some estimates suggest pollution to the Bay has been halved, and signs of recovery abound.
 With success in our sight, this is no time to turn and go backwards.
 But that is precisely what some want.

 A Clean Water Act provision known legally as a Total Maximum Daily Load or TMDL is a scientific estimate of the maximum amount of pollution a body of water listed officially as "impaired" can accommodate and still meet water quality standards.

-In December 2010—after years of missed deadlines for restoration and no consequences—the Environmental Protection Agency (EPA) exercised its Clean Water Act authorities by releasing enforceable pollution limits for nitrogen, phosphorus, and sediment pollution in the Chesapeake Bay.
-Subsequently the six Bay states and the District of Columbia released their plans to meet those limits by 2025.
+In December 2010—after years of missed deadlines for restoration and no consequences—the Environmental Protection Agency (EPA) exercised its Clean Water Act authorities by releasing enforceable pollution limits for nitrogen, phosphorus, and sediment pollution in the Chesapeake Bay (the Bay TMDL).
+Subsequently, the six Bay states and the District of Columbia released their plans, called Watershed Implementation Plans or WIPs, to meet those limits by 2025.
 Together the pollution targets and the states' plans comprise a Clean Water Blueprint for the Chesapeake and its rivers and streams.

 What Will it Do?

 If fully implemented, the Chesapeake Clean Water Blueprint will ensure pollution reduction and result in the "fishable, swimmable" waters promised by the Clean Water Act of 1972.
 The Blueprint does three things:

 - ensures everyone shares in the responsibility for cleaning up our waterways;

 - sets two-year, incremental pollution-reduction goals—known as milestones—to keep progress on track; and